cau-se/esm-architecture-analysis-replication-package/README.md

 You may also call `make install`.
 However, this may require admin privileges.

-In case you intend to install the Kieker library in a different location than /usr/local you must specify a suitable path with the configure call, e.g.,
+In case you intend to install the Kieker library in a different location then `/usr/local` you must specify a suitable path with the configure call, e.g.,
 ```
 ./configure --prefix=${REPLICATION_DIR}/kieker
 make